Elfsight: How Marketing Automation Can Benefit a SaaS Company for Small Businesses

 We considered several solutions, ranging from simple mailing services to full-fledged marketing automation platforms.

-— Mindbox beat the competition in terms of cost when calculating the sum of the functionality we needed and the size of the customer database.
+— Maestra beat the competition in terms of cost when calculating the sum of the functionality we needed and the size of the customer database.

-— Some of our teammates had a successful experience implementing direct marketing using Mindbox on other projects.
+— Some of our teammates had a successful experience implementing direct marketing using Maestra on other projects.

-Elfsight’s integration with Mindbox was not quite like others.
-The Elfsight team did not want to introduce third-party scripts into the company’s service, so all data was transferred to Mindbox’s CDP from the backend.
+Elfsight’s integration with Maestra was not quite like others.
+The Elfsight team did not want to introduce third-party scripts into the company’s service, so all data was transferred to Maestra’s CDP from the backend.

 The platform is clear and intuitive.
 If one has worked with similar software, they’ll have no problem figuring it out quickly.